owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 Enabling SSL
 ............

-If you are running apache under Ubuntu (because you for example have installed it with the :code:`apt-get install` commands given above), it is already set-up with a simple self-signed certificate.
-All you have to do then is enable the ssl module and the according site.
+An apache installed under Ubuntu comes already set-up with a simple self-signed certificate.
+All you have to do is to enable the ssl module and the according site.
 Open a terminal and run
 ::

 	sudo a2enmod ssl